canisli/ACF-McQuillan/README.md

 # ACF-McQuillan
-This is my implementation of the autocorrelation-based period detection algorithm described in [McQuillan et al. 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.432.1203M/abstract) and [McQuillan et al. 2014](https://ui.adsabs.harvard.edu/abs/2014ApJS..211...24M/abstract).
+This is my implementation of the autocorrelation-based period detection algorithm described in [McQuillan et al. 2013](https://ui.adsabs.harvard.edu/abs/2013MNRAS.432.1203M/abstract) and [McQuillan et al. 2014](https://ui.adsabs.harvard.edu/abs/2014ApJS..211...24M/abstract), used in my first-author paper, [Li and Basri 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...963..102L/abstract).
 Autocorrelation functions (ACFs) have been shown to be well-suited for detecting rotational periods in stellar light curves.

 See `example.ipynb` for a walkthrough of how it's used.
 The algorithm is in `acf_mma.py`, with some supporting methods in `timeseriestools.py`.

 ACFs assume evenly spaced data.
-This can be obtained by applying `map_and_interpolate_gaps` in `timeseriestools.py`, which remaps the data to make the cadence constant, linearly interpolating temporal gaps (e.g. t=802 to t=809 in the plot below).
+This can be obtained by applying `map_and_interpolate_gaps` in `timeseriestools.py`, which remaps the data to make the cadence constant, linearly interpolating temporal gaps (e.g. `t=802` to `t=809` in the plot below).

 ![timeseries](https://github.com/canisli/ACF-McQuillan/assets/73449574/ac6b8479-300f-4a1c-a4f7-e799a032bcf9)
 ![ACF](https://github.com/canisli/ACF-McQuillan/assets/73449574/099902b7-8247-41df-b94e-dcfe13bb9c64)